The Piper Alpha disaster

 A release of light hydrocarbon occurred when a pump was restarted after maintenance.
 Though the personnel starting the pump did not know this, a relief valve in the pump discharge had also been removed for service and a blankA blank or blind flange is a solid metal flange that is installed to block off a section of pipe or an unused nozzle on a vessel.

 had been loosely installed in its place on the piping flange (which was not readily visible from the pump vicinity).
-Upon restart of the pump, this flange leaked, producing a flammable hydrocarbon cloud, which subsequently found an ignition source.
+Upon restart of the pump, this flange leaked, producing a flammable hydrocarbon cloud, which subsequently encountered an ignition source.
 The initial explosion led to an escalating series of crude oil fires (an illustration of what is called the “domino effect”), fuelled by continuing production from adjacent oil platforms.The Piper Alpha platform was at the center of a network of platforms interconnected by oil and gas pipelines.
 The initial explosion caused oil pipelines on the Piper Alpha platform to rupture, leaking additional oil which fed the fire.
 The pipelines were fed by oil from other platforms, whose managers assumed that they would be told to shut down their operations if necessary (they were aware of the event on Piper Alpha, but did not know how serious it was).
-However, the accident had interrupted communications with other oil platforms and it took a long time for the information to arrive.
+However, the accident had interrupted communications with other oil platforms, and it took a long time for the “please stop” message to arrive.

 The intensity of the subsequent fires prevented rescue efforts, either by helicopter or by ship.
 At the height of the event, natural gas was being burned on Piper Alpha at a rate equivalent to the natural gas consumption rate of the entire United Kingdom.